Understanding the Meaning of Purchasing Power Parity

 This would give a slightly skewed result, though, because it does not take into account how far the money goes in each country.
 Also, if the market exchange rate fluctuates suddenly, it can make a big difference on such a comparison.
 You might also find that the GDP of one country appears to have grown relative to another, just because of a temporary blip in the market exchange rate.

 What we can do instead is to adjust for Mexico and UK purchasing power parity.
 Purchasing power parity exchange rates enable us to compare living standards across countries.
 Furthermore, PPP rates are more stable over time compared with market-determined exchange rates.
 In fact, converting via PPP is a common method used by major economic bodies for comparing GDP, wages, etc.

 The OECD and the IMF are just some of the well-known organisations that compile PPP index data.
 For example, you can see that the IMF uses GDP based on PPP in its World Economic Outlook Database.
 One of the more interesting versions is the Big Mac Index, which The Economist has been publishing since 1986.
 Tongue-in-cheek and simplified it may be, but it is, nonetheless, still a valid—and widely-followed—purchasing power parity index.

 What is the principle behind the Big Mac Index?

-If you are considering using fundamental analysis to inform your trading, PPP shouldn't be top of the list unless you are looking very long term.
+If you are considering using fundamental analysis to inform your trading, PPP shouldn't be at the top of the list unless you are looking into long term trading options.
 Even then, there are question marks over its direct usefulness.
 Of course, the vast majority of people using CFDs to trade FX tend to operate over short to medium time-frames.